Understanding Equipment for Vertical Farms

 Irrigation Systems

 Beyond lighting and environmental considerations, how you are going to water and feed your plants is the next critical thing to figure out for your vertical farm.
 Modern irrigation systems are set up to work with both recirculating and drain-to-waste hydroponic setups.
-Similarly, vertical farms oftentimes integrate fertigation systems with container gardens.
+Similarly, vertical farms often integrate fertigation systems with container gardens. equipment for vertical farms

 According to the Growspan website, “Fertigation is simply the practice of applying fertilizer via an irrigation system.
 Utilizing a system allows growers to reduce labor, and the dissolved nutrients that are distributed throughout the system are easily directed at and absorbed by the crops, so there is less waste.
-By integrating fertigation into an operation, growers are able to improve their yields and boost their profits.”
-Importantly, fertigation gives you precision control of watering, while also greatly reducing labors costs with automation.
+By integrating fertigation into an operation, growers can improve their yields and boost their profits.”
+Importantly, fertigation gives you precision control of watering, while also greatly reducing labor costs with automation.

 Notable example: Dosatron Technology